xoofx/Broslyn/readme.md

 ## Related projects

 * [Buildalizer](https://github.com/daveaglick/Buildalyzer): A more featured library if you are looking for a better introspection on project references and dependencies
-  - In RoslynBuddy, a Project will only contain assembly references in order to compile to CSharp but will not provide full introspection on the original project references.
+  - In Broslyn, a Project will only contain assembly references in order to compile to CSharp but will not provide full introspection on the original project references.

 ## Author